-Once you have an e-liquid prescription their are different varieties to chose from.
+Once you have an e-liquid prescription, there are different varieties to choose from.

 One type of nicotine liquid to choose from is “pre-mixed.”
-This variety comes ready to be used, with the nicotine already combined with vegetable glycerine, propylene glycol, and any added flavouring.
+This variety is ready to be used, with the nicotine combined with vegetable glycerine, propylene glycol, and any added flavouring.

-Typical use is 3-5ml per day, although some vapers use a lot more.
+Typical use is 3-5ml daily, although some vapers use a lot more.

-If a person is using 5 ml per day of premixed vape liquid with a concentration of 12 mg/ml, the prescription for a three month supply would be 500 ml of premixed 12 mg/ml vape liquid.
+If a person uses 5 ml per day of premixed vape liquid with a concentration of 12 mg/ml, the prescription for a three-month supply would be 500 ml of premixed 12 mg/ml vape liquid.